duongddinh/apelang/README.md

 ```
 tree "How many bananas do you have?"
 ape myBananas = ask()
-tree "You say you have " + myBananas + " bananas.
+tree "You say you have " ooh myBananas ooh " bananas.
 OOH-OOH-AAH-AAH!"

 ```

 Output (user input: 10):